-Email: Retirees may retain their NC State email account at the discretion of their department management.
+Email: Retirees may retain their NC State email account (including Google Workspace) at the discretion of their department management.
 A department HR representative will submit a no-pay action in the HR System to maintain access.
 Instructions for submitting Retiree and Guest Accounts.

 Parking: Retired employees have two options for parking, either utilizing paylots/payspaces or purchasing an annual permit.

 What do I do to retain my annual parking permit after retirement?
 Submit a Permit Authorization Form for Retired Employees signed by the Department Head or representative.
 Form authorizes the purchase of an “R” permit for an annual fee.
 Retirees may renew online via credit card with access code from renewal assignment letter.